massimo-zaniboni/asterisell-v5/doc/manual/topics/installation/configure.md

 and that you use the host only for Asterisell instances.
 In case you install additional services, you may need customizing the ``asterisell_instances.py`` file.
 In particular NGINX, PHP and other settings can be overwritten from the administration script.
+For example, Asterisell needs a recent version of NGINX, so it uses the EPEL version that is using the "nginx" user instead of the "apache" user of CentOS.
+If you install additional web-services, you had to use the "nginx" user.